omairaslam/Perplexity-Powerups/README.md

 # Perplexity Powerups
 A Chrome extension that provides essential powerups to enhance your Perplexity.ai experience

+> 📖 **New to the project?** Check out our [Development Journey](DEVELOPMENT_JOURNEY.md) to see how this extension evolved from concept to completion, including challenges overcome and technical innovations!

 ## Features

 This Chrome extension enhances your Perplexity.ai experience with two main features: